 Near Mountain Home in Kerr County, Texas — The American South (West South Central)

-30° 7.256′ N, 99° 36.711′ W. Marker is near Mountain Home, Texas, in Kerr County.
-Marker is at the intersection of State Highway 41 and YO Ranch Road NW, on the right when traveling west on State Highway 41.
+Location.
+30° 9.281′ N, 99° 20.466′ W. Marker is near Mountain Home, Texas, in Kerr County.
+Marker is on Junction Highway (State Highway 27) 0.1 miles south of Tecaboca Road, on the left when traveling north.
+The marker is located at the north end of a rest area.
 Touch for map.
 Marker is in this post office area: Mountain Home TX 78058, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 3, 2018.
-This page originally submitted on September 3, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 47 times since then and 2 times this year.
-Photos: 1, 2. submitted on September 3, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page was last revised on November 12, 2020.
+It was originally submitted on November 11, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 40 times since then and 6 times this year.
+Photos: 1, 2, 3, 4. submitted on November 12, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.